University of the Philippines Film Institute: Cine Adarna

 The Cine Adarna is a 1,920-square-meter movie theater with a seating capacity of 800 persons.
-It comprises the bulk of the UPFI Film Center building complex and was known as the Film Theater or Main Theater before its rename in 2005.
+It comprises the bulk of the UPFI Film Center building complex and was known as the Film Theater or Main Theater before it was renamed in 2005.
 The new name takes after the Ibong Adarna, a mythical bird in Philippine folklore.
 The bird is depicted with plumage of golden film stock in the Cine Adarna's official logo designed by production and graphic designer Cesar Hernando.
 The logo ultimately became the concomitant image of the UP Film Institute as a whole by expressing its "institutional ideals and at the same time evoking the Filipino spirit."

 Each year, a diversity of films are lined-up and exhibited daily at the Cine Adarna, with some offering free admission.
 While most of the titles are local, the Cine Adarna is a lodestone for international film festivals and programs and showcases world cinema in cooperation with different embassies and cultural organizations.
 Some of the festivals that have had its leg at the arthouse are Película, the Brazilian Film Festival, QCinema, the Japanese Film Festival (formerly known as Eigasai), the Iranian Film Festival, and DMZ Docs.
 The Cine Adarna also regularly screens festival winners and nominees, as well as classics, indies, retrospectives, student shorts, and documentaries among others.
 While primarily a cinema, other public or private academic and recreational events have also taken place inside the theater such as graduations, performances, and symposia.

 Besides being equipped with a Dolby Digital 5.1 sound system and a Christie digital projector, the Cine Adarna also operates a functional 16mm and 35mm film projector.
 This makes the Cine Adarna one of the only two known exhibitors in the Philippines capable of screening movies in traditional film format, together with the Museum of Contemporary Art and Design of the De La Salle–College of Saint Benilde.